-- Chloroplast in plant cell but absent in animal cells
+- Chloroplast in a plant cell but absent in animal cells

 - Large central vacuole in plant cell which is absent in animal cells

-- Cell wall is present in plant cell and absent in animal cells.
+- The cell wall is present in plant cell and absent in animal cells.

 55. Draw a neat labelled diagram of an animal cell.